rodnavarro/door-service/README.md

 ## Todo Improvements

-- In real production:
+- For Real Production:
   - All communication must happen over SSL to make it harder to sniff any information over the network, such as credentials
   - Employees should authenticate with some sort of smart card system / PKI
   - Authenticate Door to get JWT token using a clock synced security code (instead of user/password) that's generated at the door and validated in the server to make it harder for 3rd parties to impersonate calls
   - For Doors, IOT Devices IPs should be private and whitelisted in firewall.
-- Create a proper devops pipeline to streamline deployments.
+- DevOps
+  - A proper DevOps CD/CI pipeline should be in place - Continuous Integration (build, test, merge), Delivery (release deployable builds to a repo) and Deployment (auto deploy)
   - We should containerize this service / docker to make it run env independent
-- A proper DevOps pipeline should be in place.
-Containerization will make this easier.
+  - Containerization will make this easier.
 An orchestration tool like Terraform, Kubernetes, or Docker Swarm could be used.
 - Observability
   - Log Shipping must be implemented for debugging and alerts.
-A tool like logs.io could be using to query and summarize the logs to make debugging easier.
+A tool like logz.io could be using to query and summarize the logs to make debugging easier.
   - A tool like Dynatrace or Prometheus could be use for monitoring the service mesh.

 ## End-Points